monkpearman/unicly/README.md

    for its version because the bits are in the wrong sequence and disambiguation of of the various v1, v2, v3, v4, and v5 UUIDs is impossible.

-  :SEE [unicly/unicly-compat.lisp](https://github.com/monkpearman/unicly/blob/master/unicly-compat.lisp) for additional details/discussion.
+  Ror additional details/discussion see [unicly/unicly-compat.lisp](https://github.com/monkpearman/unicly/blob/master/unicly-compat.lisp)

    We could attempt to accommodate this and propagate the error onward or do the prudent thing and simply rely on v3, v4, v5 UUIDs instead.